More Useful Stuff

 Not medically, as there’s no official diagnosis.
 Yet.
 But according to Dr David Greenfield, founder of the Center for Internet and Technology Addiction, up to 20% of people show compulsive smartphone behaviour.
 The phone hooks you because every buzz in your pocket sparks a dopamine boost, and you don’t know when it’s going to come or how rewarding it will be.
 “It’s exactly the same schedule of reinforcement that a slot machine works on,” says Greenfield.
 World Wide Worx MD Arthur Goldstuck recently called South Africa a “nation of screen-checkers”, while a recent US survey found one in 10 Americans had used their phone during sex (and not for a spot of Paris Hilton-esque cinematography).

-Take Greenfield’s online test (virtual-addiction.com/smartphone-abuse-test) to assess just how addicted you are, then follow these steps to unplugging yourself.
+If you think you’re addicted, follow these steps to unplugging yourself.
 First, disable vibrations.
 “Every update is drugging you up,” says Greenfield.
 Turn off your alerts for all non-essentials, never enter your home looking at an app and buy an alarm clock – using your phone to wake up means taking it to bed every night.
 Then, when you go into a restaurant, leave it in the car.
 You’ll enjoy your steak more if it doesn’t go cold while you Instagram it.

 3. Is Gaming Turning You Into A Criminal?

 It might, if you’re bad at it.
 A recent Oxford University study found violent video games had little effect on players, but awkward controls and difficult levels significantly raised aggression.
 Our advice?
 Fire up Grand Theft Auto.
 Not only are the controls a cinch, Michigan State University research found behaving immorally in a game can make you a better person in real life, increasing your “moral sensitivity”.
 Game on.